Table of Contents

 Craig Wright: Australian computer scientist Craig Wright has made repeated claims that he is Satoshi Nakamoto.
 However, these claims have been met with scepticism and have not been conclusively proven.
 Many in the cryptocurrency community do not consider him to be the real Satoshi Nakamoto.

-Why Is Satoshi Nakamoto Trying to Keep Their Identity Anonymous?
+Why Is Satoshi Nakamoto Keeping Their Identity Anonymous?

 While Satoshi Nakamoto’s reasons for remaining anonymous are ultimately unknown, they were possibly based on some of the following factors: